 Minneapolis based Going To the Sun has created a self titled debut that is the kind of album that makes you think and feel.
 The songs range from synth pop to coffeehouse / folk which may be dichotomous, but it makes the album interesting as a whole.The lyrics are intelligent and insightful with and universal themes of life and loss and what one does to ultimately overcome adversity.
 There is good sonic imagery and a knack for writing a good melody evident in every song.
 The group is headed by chief songwriter, producer, vocalist and multi-instrumentalist, Dave Young along with Zach Young on drums, percussion and vocals.
 The two have been a part of the Minneapolis area music scene as part of the power rock trio, Down and Above.
 David has said,

-“I’ve never been able to make up my mind whether I want to write tender folk songs or songs that you would crank up at a dance party,” On this effort, he has managed to marry the concepts beautifully.
+“I’ve never been able to make up my mind whether I want to write tender folk songs or songs that you would crank up at a dance party, that have drinks great music and even adult services from sites like ZoomEscorts.co.uk.
+On this effort, he has managed to marry the concepts beautifully.

 “New Year” opens the album and draws the listener in immediately with a heavy drum beat and the first line of lyrics”

 I made it out, I made it here to rip the last page from the year, off the grid and off the map so I can get my bearing back…”

 The song carries onward through catchy arrangements and well placed synth hooks that plod methodically along as though counting off dates on the calendar.
 “Alone In the Same Room” kicks in with the driving bass line of Ian Allison.
 It is musically oriented towards nineties pop with cool instrumentation and effects, in the same vein of The Badlees.
 Although very pop-oriented this track has some very gutsy lyrics;